-When an employee is going to be absent from work for any reason, he/she is to notify management/supervision at least one (1) hour before the start of his/her scheduled shift.
-This is necessary so that arrangements can be made to ensure that the tasks that you are responsible for will be completed as required.
+When an employee is going to be absent from work for any reason, he/she is to notify management as early on the first day of absence as possible.
+This is necessary so that arrangements can be made to ensure that the tasks for which the employee is responsible will be completed as required.
 Sick leave will be granted when an employee must be absent for work for the following reasons:

-- The illness or disability of the employee, employee's dependent child, or a family member for whom the employee has caregiving responsibilities, including maternity; - Reasonable medical or dental attention of the employee, employee's dependent child, or a family member for whom the employee has caregiving responsibilities, that cannot be scheduled during non-work hours; - In conformance with Federal and State Family Medical Leave laws.
+• The illness or disability of the employee, employee's dependent child, or a family member for whom the employee has caregiving responsibilities, including maternity;

+• Reasonable medical or dental attention of the employee, employee's dependent child, or a family member for whom the employee has caregiving responsibilities, that cannot be scheduled during non-work hours;

+• In conformance with Federal and State Family Medical Leave laws.